uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

     user: How do I login to the sleep diary?

-    assistant: This is outside my area of expertise, but I can redirect you to an assistant who can discuss this topic if you want.
-Would you like that? ¤:cite(no_facts):¤
+    assistant: ¤:cite(unsupported_claim):¤ This is outside my area of expertise, but I can redirect you to an assistant who can discuss this topic if you want.
+Would you like that?

     user: Yes